Unveiling Large Language Model Supply Chain: Structure, Domain, and Vulnerabilities: RQ1: Structure

 \textbf{RQ1.3:} \textit{How are the various dependency trees interconnected within the LLMSC?} The interconnectedness of dependency trees within the LLMSC arises from shared dependency nodes, common dependency paths, and varying degrees of tree coupling.
 These interconnections are essential for understanding the supply chain’s structural characteristics, as they highlight both the modularity and the potential propagation pathways for vulnerabilities across projects.
 Here, we analyze these factors in detail and summarize the key findings.

 \textbf{Shared Dependency Nodes.} Shared nodes are components that appear in multiple dependency trees, serving as bridges that connect different projects.
-From our analysis, a total of 2,767 nodes are shared across at least two dependency trees, with the majority shared by only less than five trees (accounting for 73.2\% of all shared nodes).
-As shown in \autoref{figure:shared_distribution}, the distribution of shared nodes decreases sharply as the sharing scope increases: 854 nodes are shared by exactly three trees, 371 by four trees, and only 113 nodes are shared by more than 10 trees.
-These highly shared nodes often represent critical libraries or frameworks, such as the langflow-nightly@1.2.0 (shared across 24 trees) and raglight@1.3.5 (shared across 17 trees).
+From our analysis, a total of 6,496 nodes are shared across at least two dependency trees, with the majority shared by fewer than 10 trees (accounting for 62.8\% of all shared nodes).
+As shown in \autoref{figure:shared_distribution}, the distribution of shared nodes follows a long-tailed pattern.
+Although the majority are shared across fewer than 10 trees , with 1,132 appearing in exactly three trees and 531 in four, the cumulative count of nodes shared across more than 10 trees reaches 2,305, indicating the existence of widely adopted, ecosystem-level dependencies.
+These highly shared nodes often represent critical libraries or frameworks, such as the chatgpt-academic@3.60.3 (shared across 50 trees) and llm-eval-toolkit@1.0.4 (shared across 43 trees).
 These components form the backbone of the ecosystem by providing essential, reusable functionality.
 However, their centrality also makes them potential single points of failure.

 \textbf{Shared Dependency Paths.} Shared dependency paths, defined as sequences of dependencies that are reused across multiple trees, reflect common functional stacks or workflows within the LLMSC.
-Our analysis identified 311 shared paths of length greater than two (i.e., containing at least three nodes).
-Most of these paths (46.30\%) are shared by exactly two trees, while a smaller percentage are shared among three to five trees (36.33\%) .
-Only a handful of paths (58) are shared by more than five trees.
+Our analysis identified 10,489 shared paths of length greater than two (i.e., containing at least three nodes).
+Most of these paths (44.68\%) are shared by exactly two trees, while a smaller percentage are shared among three to five trees (35.11\%) .
+Only a handful of paths (2119) are shared by more than five trees.
 These shared paths often correspond to specific frameworks or workflows that are widely adopted across projects.
 For example, the sequence ``Interpret → Error‑Analysis → Model‑Assessment'' is a recurring subpath in Responsible AI toolchains, while the chain ``GraphQL Transformer → GraphQL API Construct → Data Construct'' is frequently reused in projects on the AWS Amplify platform. \autoref{figure:shared_distribution} illustrates the distribution of shared paths across trees, highlighting the concentration of path reuse in a small subset of workflows.
 Such shared paths represent reusable templates but also create interdependencies that could propagate issues if any part of the path fails or becomes incompatible.